strategineer/personal-website/content/books/9781944413231/index.md

 title: 'Savage Worlds: Rifts© - Game Masters Handbook'
 ---

-The Savage Worlds roleplaying system smashed together with the Rifts Megaverse setting (a post-post-apocalypse kicked off by the cataclismic return of magic on Earth and the opening of inter-dimensional portals all over it) seems like a match made in multi-planar heaven.
+The Savage Worlds roleplaying system smashed together with the Rifts Megaverse setting (a post-post-apocalypse kicked off by the cataclysmic return of magic on Earth and the opening of inter-dimensional portals all over it) seems like a match made in multi-planar heaven.

 <!--more-->